Dang3r0us/christmass-lights-v1/assembly.md

 4. Connect the white LED with the cathode in G3 and the annode in G4
 5. Connect a resistor from F4 to E4
 6. Connect a jumper wire from D4 to digital pin 12
+7. Connect a breadboard wire from the negitive powerbus on the A side to A5
+8. Connect a breadboard wire from E5 to F5
+9. Connect the Red LED with the cathode in G5 and the annode in G6
+10. Connect a breadboard wire from H6 to H7